Nabataean Arabic: Vowels

-In contrast with Old Higazi and Classical Arabic, Nabataean Arabic may have undergone the shift [e] < *[i] and [o] < *[u], as evidenced by the numerous Greek transcriptions of Arabic from the area.
+In contrast with Old Hejazi and Classical Arabic, Nabataean Arabic may have undergone the shift [e] < *[i] and [o] < *[u], as evidenced by the numerous Greek transcriptions of Arabic from the area.
 This may have occurred in Safaitic as well, making it a possible Northern Old Arabic isogloss.

 Nabataean א in دوسرا (dwsrʾ) does not signal [aː]; it would seem that *ay# collapsed to something like [æː].
 Scribes must have felt that this sound was closer to א when the spelling conventions of Nabataean were fixed.
 In Greek transcription, this sound was felt to be closer to an e-class vowel, yielding Δουσαρης.

 Grammar

 Proto-Arabic nouns could take one of the five above declensions in their basic, unbound form.
 The definite article spread areally among the Central Semitic languages and it would seem that Proto-Arabic lacked any overt marking of definiteness.

 Final short vowels were lost, then nunation was lost, producing a new set of final short vowels.
 The definite article /ʾal-/ entered the language shortly after this stage.

 The ʿEn ʿAvdat inscription shows that final [n] had been deleted in undetermined triptotes, and that the final short vowels of the determined state were intact.
 The reconstructed text of the inscription is as follows: